va1kyrie/OS-P536/reports/assignment_2.md

 ### 3: If you were restarting this assignment, what would you change about how you went about completing this assignment?

 I would give myself a lot more time, and I would plan out my implementation a lot more completely.
 I would especially start earlier so I could take my more subtle bugs and race conditions to another set of eyes, instead of having to rely on myself.
+Most of my mistakes were caused by dumb human error or being rushed and not really knowing what I was doing, and that's definitely on me and how I planned my time.